Martin KahanecFounder and Scientific Director:

 - Labour markets and institutions Ethnicity and migration

-He is the Managing Editor of the IZA Journal of European Labor Studies, Associate Editor of International Journal of Manpower, and former member of the Editorial Board of Transfer: European Review of Labour and Research.
+Associate Editor of the International Journal of Manpower; Editorial Board member of the Journal of European Social Policy; founding Managing Editor of the IZA Journal of European Labor Studies (2012-2016, included in Scopus under Kahanec's editorship); and former member of the Editorial Board of Transfer: European Review of Labour and Research.

-Martin Kahanec has held several advisory positions and leading roles in a number of scientific and policy projects with the World Bank, the European Commission, OECD, and other international and national institutions.
+Martin Kahanec has held several advisory positions and leading roles in a number of scientific and policy projects with the World Bank, the European Commission, European Parliament, European Court of Auditors, OECD, and other international and national institutions.